-Due to and due from other funds: Interfund receivables and payables arise from interfund transactions and are recorded by all funds affected in the period in which transactions are executed.
+Due to and due from other funds and transfers: Interfund receivables and payables arise from interfund transactions and are recorded by all funds affected in the period in which transactions are executed.
 The balances result from the time lag between the dates that interfund goods and services are provided or reimbursable expenditures occur, transactions are recorded in the accounting system, and payments between funds are made.
+Transfers are used to move revenues from the fund that is required to collect them to the fund that incurred the reimbursable expenditures in the prior year.

 Revenue recognition: Student funding is provided by the State of Florida through the School Board.
 Such funding is recorded as entitlement revenue in the government-wide financial statements and state source revenue in the fund financial statements.
-This funding is received on a prorata basis over the twelve-month period and is adjusted for changes in full-time equivalent (FTE) student population.
+This funding is received on a pro rata basis over a twelve-month period and is adjusted for changes in full-time equivalent (FTE) student population.

 Income taxes: The School is a division of a nonprofit corporation.
 Revenue of the School is derived primarily from other governmental entities.
 The School is exempt from income taxes under Section 501(c)(3) of the Internal Revenue Code.
-Accordingly, no provision for income taxes has been made in these financial statements.
+Accordingly, no provision for income taxes has been made in these basic financial statements.

 Capital assets: Property and equipment purchased or acquired are capitalized at historical cost or estimated historical cost.
-Capital assets are defined by the School as assets with an initial cost of \$750 and useful life of over one year.
-Donated property and equipment are reported at acquisition value as of the date received.
+Capital assets are defined by the School as assets with a cost of \$ XXX and useful life of over one year.
+Donated property and equipment assets are reported at acquisition value as of the date received.
 Additions, improvements and other capital outlays that significantly extend the useful life of an asset are capitalized and depreciated over the remaining useful lives of the related fixed assets.
 Other costs incurred for repairs and maintenance are expensed as incurred.

-Depreciation on all assets is provided on the straight-line basis over the estimated useful lives as follows:
+Depreciation on all capital assets is provided on the straight-line basis over the estimated useful lives as follows:

-Building 45 years Furniture, fixtures and equipment 5 years Computer equipment 3 years
+Buildings 45 years Furniture, fixtures and equipment 5 years Computer equipment 3 years